-Co-requisite: MAT 110 or MAT 111
+Co-requisite: MAT 100 or 106 or 107 or higher

-CSC 115 Programming in C++ for Computer Science and Engineering 3 C
+CSC 115 Programming in C++ for Computer Science and Engineering 3 CR

 In this course, the fundamentals of computer science are introduced, with emphasis on programming methodology and problem-solving.
 Topics include, but are not limited to, concepts of computer systems, software engineering, and algorithm design, programming languages, and data abstraction, with applications.
 A high level language is fully discussed and implemented and serves as a vehicle to illustrate many of the concepts taught.